 A short overview report was produced in 2019 to answer the main policy questions with the available data at the time.

-These webpages were last updated on 5 December 2018.
+These webpages were last updated in January 2020.

 Introduction to the aniline group